concepts

 Runs

 A run is one agent's attempt against one project.
-Runs are bounded by a wall-clock budget (default 15 min) and a token budget (default ~200k tokens, ~$1 of Sonnet 4 at current rates).
+Runs are bounded by a wall-clock budget (default 15 min) and a token budget (default ~200k tokens).
 Either breach kills the run.
-Runs are durable — they live in Inngest and survive process restarts.
+Runs are durable — they survive infrastructure restarts and pick up where they left off.

 trpc · run.start{